Skip to content

 Adai Technique

 The adai technique is an ancient and traditional one used to embellish the kanjivaram.
 In this laborious and time-consuming process, motifs are woven entirely by hand, without the use of a jacquard machine, resulting in exquisite detail and striking relief.
-Many of the kanjivarams in Kanakavalli’s Vault collective of heirloom saris feature patterns woven in adai on the pallu.
 This highly skilled weaving technique allows for the execution of intricate patterns on a larger scale; occasionally taking the form of motifs within motifs, or beautifully complex, labyrinthine designs that come to life on the drape.

 In a jacquard loom, the silk threads of the sari are connected to jacquard cards contained within a box-like machine.
 While weaving, this machine lifts the threads in specific patterns to create motifs and patterns on the drape.
-In contrast, on the adai loom, the threads are lifted by hand, often requiring two pairs of hands while weaving.
-As a result of this, while the adai technique is far more time-consuming and laborious, the adai loom set-up itself is simpler than that of the jacquard loom, which is very tedious to set up and change.
+In contrast, the adai loom requires three pairs of hands working on a single sari on the loom—one weaver and two people manually operating the adai mechanism.
 The beauty of the adai technique is that it is not restricted by shape or size, like jacquard weaving is.
 As many master weavers of Kanchipuram say, adai weaving is like free-hand drawing and other art forms that cannot be contained within a frame or a box like the jacquard machine.
-Even seemingly simple buttas and motifs require painstaking hand weaving techniques.

 Butta Weaving